Skip to main content

 Wales will be one of the first countries in the world, and the first nation in the UK, to introduce legislation to have a default 20mph speed limit on roads where cars mix with pedestrians and cyclists.

-We are working with highway authorities, Trunk Road Agents (TRAs), responsible for the strategic road network, and local authorities, who are responsible for county roads.
+We worked with highway authorities, Trunk Road Agents (TRAs), who operate the strategic road network, and local authorities, who are responsible for county roads.

-We recognise not all roads with a currently at 30mph limit will be suitable to change to 20mph.
-These roads will be known as exceptions.
-Local Authorities will consider with their communities which roads should remain at 30mph and there will be 30mph signs to tell you this.
+Not all roads with a 30mph limit are suitable to change to 20mph.
+These roads are known as exceptions.
+Local Authorities considered which roads should remain at 30mph.
+There will be 30mph signs in place to tell you this.

 All highway authorities must follow the statutory process on traffic regulation Orders to make exceptions.